tonyelhabr/netlify/content/post/using-flexdashboard/index.md

 ------------------------------------------------------------------------

-[^1]: These can also be be embedded into .html files knitted from a .Rmd file, but I think that it's more natural in the `{flexdashboard}` context.
+[^1]: These can also be be embedded into .html files knitted from a .Rmdfile, but I think that it's more natural in the `{flexdashboard}`  context.
 Also, I believe that the HTML format is the only standard .Rmd output format that has interactive capability, so other output formats cannot be used if opting for the `knitr`-Rmarkdown combo.